Saran-nns/sorn/paper/paper.md

 | spike_time_intervals() |  Inter spike intervals for each neuron                                                     |
 | hamming_distance()     |  Hamming distance between two network states                                               |

-More details about the statistical tools in the package is found at
+More details about the statistical and plotting tools in the package is found at ([https://self-organizing-recurrent-neural-networks.readthedocs.io/en/latest/](self-organizing-recurrent-neural-networks.readthedocs.io))

 # References